Consensys/UniversalToken/README.md

 ![dAuriel](images/dAurielLogo.png)

-# What is dAuriel?
+## What is dAuriel?

 dAuriel is an advanced institutional technology platform for issuing and exchanging tokenized financial assets, powered by the Ethereum blockchain. dAuriel is a product created by ConsenSys.

-# Content - Security token implementations (ERC777 and ERC1400), adapted for financial asset tokenization.
+## Content - Security token implementations (ERC777 and ERC1400), adapted for financial asset tokenization

 This repo contains security token smart contract implementations used by dAuriel:
-#### ERC777 implementation - Advanced token standard for asset transfers.
+#### ERC777 implementation - Advanced token standard for asset transfers

  - Empowerment of operators with the ability to send tokens on behalf of other addresses.
  - Setup of send/receive hooks to offer token holders more control over their tokens.